HugoBlox/theme-academic-cv/content/home/accomplishments.md

 #   Refer to https://sourcethemes.com/academic/docs/customization/#date-format
 date_format = "Jan 2006"

+[design.background]
+#Background image.
+image = "art1.jpg"  # Name of image in `static/img/`.
+image_darken = 0.6  # Darken the image?
+Range 0-1 where 0 is transparent and 1 is opaque.

 # Accomplishments.
 #   Add/remove as many `[[item]]` blocks below as you like.
 #   `title`, `organization` and `date_start` are the required parameters.